zwang378/BitcoinPriceMonitorSpring/README.md

 BitcoinPriceMonitorSpring
 =============================

-A simple Restful service shows important Bitcoin information only.
+A simple RESTful service shows important Bitcoin information only.
 You can see a few Bitcoin information on this web app.
 The purpose of this project is to implement the idea of MVC/MTV on Django.

 There is no database in this project.
 The data source is the real-time Bitcoin information provided by Bitstamp.